A fraud investigation determines whether a scam has taken place and gathers evidence to protect the victims involved.

 Fraud is misrepresentation with the intent to deceive.
 For example, if a company makes a specific claim about a product and knows that the product won’t work as promised, they are guilty of fraud.
 Fraud is a very real and costly problem that causes loss of money as well as serious injury and sometimes even death.

-Most fraud investigations begin with a meeting between the investigator and the client.
-The person launching the investigation explains to their investigators why they suspect fraud has taken place and hand over any evidence they have to the investigator.
-A good fraud investigator will use this initial information to find more evidence and more facts.
-A fraud investigator may use surveillance, asset searches, background checks, employee investigations, business investigations, and other types of methods to get to the bottom of a case.
+Fraud investigations begin with a meeting between the investigator and client.
+The person launching the investigation explains why they suspect deceit and hands over any evidence they have supporting their claims.
+A good fraud investigator will use this initial information to find more evidence and information.
+To do this, they may use surveillance,asset searches, background checks, employee investigations, business investigations, and other methods.

 Use the search utility on the top of this page or select from a state listed below to find a fraud investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.

 If you are unable to find the help you need on our site, contact us at (888) 997-4669 and we will find a company for you, at no cost.